otherperspectives/accutics-api/README.md

 ### Prerequisites

-This API depends on the Lumen Microservice in order to fully work.
+This API depends on the [Lumen User Microservice](https://github.com/otherperspectives/accutics-users-microservice) in order to fully work.
 <br><br>
 After you have started the Users microservice, update the .env variable of this project, USERS_SERVICE_BASE_URL with the IP of the container for Users.